-You need to write blog content that can be read … fast
+You need to write a blog post that can be read … fast

 Blog readers are not going to read your blog posts and articles like a book.
 They are going to skim, scan, scroll and only absorb the information they want or need.

 It’s rapid-fire reading that requires a different writing technique and style to create a great post.

 Paragraphs are online reading killers.
 So ditch the long seven sentence paragraphs in your blog content that your writing teacher told you were perfect.